Sedona’s Hometown Guide

 Sedona is an amazing place to call home.
 We are surrounded by stunning vistas, outdoor recreation at our doorsteps, art and local culture around every corner, and best of all, a community of friends and neighbors who work together to build and maintain a unique way of life in one of the best places to live, work and play in America.

 Sedona has so much to share with visitors and locals, it is hard to keep track of it all.
 With that in mind, the Sedona Chamber of Commerce & Tourism Bureau’s (SCC&TB) has created the latest issue of the Sedona Hometown Guide (HTG).
-You will find your copy of the HTG inserted in next week’s issue of the Red Rock News.
 The new issue of the HTG is designed for locals, and intended to be your complete go-to guide on all things Sedona.
 As in the past, the HTG is available for FREE to anyone interested in knowing more about Sedona’s local scene, and can be viewed digitally on any smart device.

 The Sedona Hometown Guide is the Chamber’s Partner Directory.
 Use it to find goods and services available from friends and neighbors, right here in Sedona.
 Shopping local is the most powerful tool you have, to help Sedona maintain its small town, unique quality of life.